Advanced Practice Nursing Concentration

 Clinical Nurse Specialist Track

 The Clinical Nurse Specialist Track prepares the student for advanced practice nursing through courses in advanced assessment, advanced pathophysiology, advanced pharmacology and advanced practice management of the chronically ill in the acute care and community settings.
 Students in the Clinical Nurse Specialist track may specialize in Adult Health, Gerontology, Pediatrics or Public Health.
 Students will complete 500 hours of advanced field study and will be eligible to sit for the National certification exam in Adult-Gerontology, Pediatrics or Advanced Public Health upon completion of the MSN program.
-In addition, students will be eligible for California CNS certification.
+In addition, students will be eligible to apply for California CNS certification.

 Nurse Practitioner Track